Prominer14/Prominer14/README.md

 - 👋 Hi, I’m @Prominer14 maybe also known as "flash" in my own config's
 - 👀 I’m interested in programing (quite new) and trying new stuff
-- 🌱 I’m currently learning demian based OS
+- 🌱 I’m currently learning debian based OS
 - 💞️ I’m looking to collaborate on developing and creating servers
 - 📫 How to reach me: flash@ultimatecraft.nl or my discord: pro_miner14
 - ⚡ Fun fact: I trying to make an AI assistant "Hertog"